openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

    BB_SIGNATURE_HANDLER ?= "OEBasicHash"

-The "OEBasicHash" ``BB_SIGNATURE_HANDLER`` is the same as the "OEBasic" version but adds the task hash to the `stamp files <#stamp-files-and-the-rerunning-of-tasks>`__.
+The "OEBasicHash" ``BB_SIGNATURE_HANDLER`` is the same as the "OEBasic" version but adds the task hash to the :ref:`stamp files <overview-manual/concepts:stamp files and the rerunning of tasks>`.
 This results in any metadata change that changes the task hash, automatically causing the task to be run again.
 This removes the need to bump :term:`PR` values, and changes to metadata automatically ripple across the build.